rampal-punia/python-class-tutorial/README.md

 ---

 ## Reason for creating a class:
-To accumulate the data of similar properties and methods together.
+To accumulate the data and functionalities of similar objects at one place.

 By creating a new object we add this new instance, or any future instance, to a particular bundle.
 That bundle is called a `class`.
 If we have the same set of objects with similar attributes and functionalities we should create a class.
 Also, class supports inheritance.
 With classes we can reuse our codes or the codes written by other programmers.
 (Packages, modules and frameworks)